brendanmcc02/masters-thesis/ethics-application/ethics.md

     * I think this is quite solid and better, not perfect, but still decent
     * some flaws with this is that if they are currently studying a STEM subject for the last few years (and they are 23), this might've pushed them towards typical STEM qualities, which would potentially skew results
         * but we could remark this as a limitation

+# Risks
+* Owen has concerns about potential risks, and I do agree there is a form of risk
+* however, i'd classify the risk as low (REAMS will ask you to classifiy it as low-medium-high)